 The safest and most highly recommended way to keep your money and passport safe is a money belt.
 Even Rick Steve's recommends you place a money belt on your Italy packing list.
 Keep the bulk of cash here with your credit card and passport and have a small amount of cash in one of the inside pockets or your bag.
 We purchased a Peak Gear money-belt from Amazon that worked perfectly.

 There are a lot of stunning churches in Italy and they all have a dress code.
-If you want to revel in the beauty of these structures, be sure that your shoulders and knees are covered – guys too!
-Particularly in the summer, it can get hot and while shorts and tanks are not uncommon, a scarf will ensure you aren’t denied access to St. Mark’s or St. Peter's.
-This type of mishap can ruin your morning or afternoon, especially if you waited 3 hours in line only to get turned away.
-If you are looking for an inexpensive and versatile option, I got a very light, super cute scarf from Old Navy that worked perfectly.
+If you want to revel in the beauty of these structures, be sure that your shoulders and knees are covered.
+Particularly in the summer, it can get hot and, while shorts and tanks are not uncommon, a simple scarf will help ensure you can cross a visit to St. Peter's off of your Rome bucket list (cover those knees too!).

 This book absolutely belongs on your Italy packing list.
-It will help you along the way whether it is knowing where to go or figuring out what you're seeing once you get there.
-We had an outline of what we wanted to do and, even though we knew what places we were going, we often forget some of the information.
-It was handy to be able to open the guide and read about some of the monuments and sites.
+It will help you along the way whether it is knowing where to go or figuring out what you're looking at once you get there.
+We had an outline of what we wanted to do during our trip to Italy.
+Even though we knew the places, we often forgot interesting and sometimes important information.
+It was handy to be able to open the guide and read more about the monuments and sites.